Theo-Steiner/talk-svebcomponents/slides.md

 Since we don't have reactivity in vanilla JavaScript we need to manually call `render()` to reflect the changed state in the UI.
 [click] Finally, we have the `disconnectedCallback` lifecycle method, which is called when our element is removed from the DOM.
 This is where we can clean up side effects we caused during our component's lifetime, such as adding event listeners or rendering to the dom.

-TODO: Quite a bit of code, now let's see how we can build the same component using svelte.
 -->

 ---